Kathryn studies and writes about health, nutrition, and food safety.

 You can add fruits and vegetables to your grill while your meat is cooking.
-It's the same as if you were adding them on a regular outdoor grill; they need less time to cook so add them about halfway through the meat cooking time and the whole meal will be ready at once.
+It's the same as if you were adding them on a regular outdoor grill.
+They need less time to cook, so add them about halfway through the meat cooking time.
+The whole meal will be ready at once.

 Some people believe that the fact that the grill reduces the fat in their meats gives them free reign to select the worst meats for their health.
 It's always best to choose lean meats if you are seeking a healthy diet, even when cooking those meats on a George Foreman.

 Cathy Stefanowski on July 18, 2016:

 Bob on May 06, 2016:

 @Sue.
 I'm sure if you used it near an open window, it would be fine.
 Just try not to burn anything.